phly/phly-rule-validation/README.md

 Validation of a `Phly\RuleValidation\RuleSet` produces a `Phly\Validation\ResultSet`.
 Like the `RuleSet`, `ResultSet` is a [Ramsey\\Collection\\Collection](https://github.com/ramsey/collection) extension.
-It defines three additional methods:
+It defines four additional methods:

 ```php
 final class ResultSet extends \Ramsey\Collection\AbstractCollection